brightcove/brightcove-player-sdk-ios-fw/README.md

 The FreeWheel Plugin for Brightcove Player SDK provides a static library framework for installation.
 A dynamic framework will be added in the future when FreeWheel releases a dylib version.

-The FreeWheel Plugin for Brightcove Player SDK has been integrated with version 6.25.0 of the FreeWheel AdManager framework which is available from the [MRM Integration SDK Downloads](https://hub.freewheel.tv/display/techdocs/MRM+Integration+SDK+Downloads) page.
+The FreeWheel Plugin for Brightcove Player SDK has been integrated with version 6.38.0 of the FreeWheel AdManager framework which is available from the [AdManager SDK Integration Downloads](https://hub.freewheel.tv/display/techdocs/AdManager+SDK+Integration+Downloads) page.

 CocoaPods
 --------------